State of the Planet

 A version of this story was first published in September 2016 to mark 15 years since the Sept.
 11 attacks.
 We have updated it here to mark the 20th anniversary.

-As I learned later, Ruby was in her glassed-in office at a federal court when the planes hit.
+As I learned later, she was in her glassed-in office at a federal court when the planes hit.
 At around a quarter to nine, her building trembled.
 Another construction-crane accident, she figured.
 Just after nine, a much larger impact traveled through the floor and up into the bones of her feet.
-Her big windows overlooking Duane Street and beyond bowed far in and then far back out, but did not break.
+Her big windows overlooking Duane Street and toward the Twin Towers bowed far in and then far back out, but did not break.
 “Like they were made of Jello,” she later said.

 She crawled under her desk.
 When it seemed safe, she looked up into the blue, cloudless sky of that day.
 Smoke and flames were raging from a black hole in the North Tower.
 Countless papers and shiny bits of metal rained through the air.
 Looking down into the narrow street, she saw a wave of humans filling it side to side, everyone fleeing in the same direction.

 Somewhere around Broadway and Canal, Ruby looked back and saw the black-smoke pillar of fire from the South Tower suddenly turn white, and surge out fiercely; she thought it must have been around 10am.
-She didn’t know then, but she was witnessing the collapse of the building, the first to fall.
+She was witnessing the collapse of the building, the first to fall.
 A fighter jet roared overhead, and people cowered in doorways; was it one of ours, or one of theirs?
-At Times Square, a stranger lent her his cell phone (which then not so common) and she phoned me to tell me she was alive.
+At Times Square, a stranger lent her his cell phone (then not so common) and she phoned me to tell me she was alive.
 The tight dress shoes she had worn to the office were too painful for hiking; she took them off and continued barefoot, reaching our home on West 104th Street some time in the afternoon.
 She had walked about 7 miles.

 The following morning, we left our daughter with a babysitter and walked back up to St. Luke’s Hospital, holding hands.
 Our plan was to donate blood for the survivors we knew must be flooding in.
-But there were no survivors; the hospital was dead quiet.
-We were thanked, and told no blood was needed.
+But there were no survivors.
+The hospital was dead quiet; a nurse thanked us, and told us no blood was needed.

 On the morning of Sept.
 11, 2001, two jets streaked through the clear blue sky over lower Manhattan into the towers of the World Trade Center.
 This photo was taken near the site on the morning of Aug.
 11, 2016.
 At right, the new Freedom Tower.
 (Kevin Krajick)